RHexMan/RHexMan.github.io/README.md

 ## [Trout](https://rhexman.github.io/Trout)

-Trying to make sense of the bugs trout eat, and what that means for the angler.
+Trying to make sense of the bugs trout eat, and what that means for the fly-fisher.
 Includes a novel spatio-temporal form of hatch chart and supporting discussion.
+Also includes two longer documents that are practical keys to the insects that are of particular interest to selectively feeding California trout, and therefore, also of interest to the angler.

 ### A fragment from the mayfly emergence chart